Almost mathematics, Persistence module, and Tamarkin category: Higher-dimensional APT

 In particular, we have an equivalence of compactly generated categories

 \end{Coro}

-\subsection{Almost modules and Sheaves: ``Affine" case.}
+\subsection{Almost modules and sheaves: ``Affine" case}

 In this section, we consider a closed convex cone $\sigma \subset \bR^n $.
-We recall the following well-known properties of cones. \begin{Prop}[{\cite[Proposition 1.2.12]{Cox_ToricBook}}]For a closed convex cone $\sigma$, and its dual cone
+We recall the following well-known properties of cones. \begin{Prop}[{\cite[Exercise 2.31]{Boyd_2004}}]For a closed convex cone $\sigma$ and its dual cone

-we have \begin{enumerate} \item $\sigma=((\sigma)^\vee)^\vee$; \item $\sigma$ is proper (i.e., $\sigma\cap (-\sigma)=0$) \footnote{It is also called pointed in literature.
-Here, we prefer to reserve the terminology \textit{pointed} to cones with $0$ as an element.} if and only if $\sigma^\vee$ has non-empty interior. \end{enumerate} \end{Prop} Now, we assume that $\sigma$ is proper, which implies that $\gamma =\sigma^\vee$ has interior points.
+we have \begin{enumerate} \item $\sigma=( \sigma ^\vee)^\vee$; \item $\sigma$ is proper (i.e., $\sigma\cap (-\sigma)=0$) \footnote{It is also called pointed in the literature.
+Here, we prefer to reserve the terminology \textit{pointed} for cones containing $0$.} if and only if $\sigma^\vee$ has non-empty interior. \end{enumerate} \end{Prop} Now, we assume that $\sigma$ is proper, which implies that $\gamma =\sigma^\vee$ has non-empty interior.